shibby576/gpt_playground/README.md

 This made me think back to all of the time that ive spent in the past generating beautiful tables or charts only having to spend just as long writing a nice written summary of what that chart is showing.
 With that painpoint in mind, I designed a prompt and wired it up with text-davinci-003 model to output nice summaries of data.

-The app is very simple (and not very good looking!) for now, but i plan to enhance the design so that the trends and inputs are more clear.
-I'd also like to add the ability to create charts out of written data, basically doing the opposite of the current application.
+The app is very simple (and not very good looking!) for now, but it was a great way to begin understanding how these models might be used.
+For example, this app simply provides a stock prompt to the model along with the user's input, which produces okay results.
+What can make it better is providing context or examples to further tailor the response.

+Further, what im more excited to try next is the idea of embeddings and fine tuning, which from what i understand are ways to tailor the existing models to custom data.
+To me, this is where the real power of these models reside, giving those witch unique data the ability to super charge these models into something noone else can.

+More enhancements to come here!